Petition to Trent Ashby, Dan Patrick, Texas State House, Greg Abbott

 Cancel the STAAR test!
 Use those funds to rebuild TX schools damaged by Hurricane Harvey

 Please cancel the STAAR test this school year.
 Let's take all the money we spend on the test and use it to rebuild the MANY schools in Texas that were damaged from Harvey!
 Let's cancel the STAAR test so that when our children return to the classroom, we can teach and care for them and not have to feel guilty for using instructional time to comfort a child who just lost everything.
 Let's focus on our future and not scores.
 Let's take care of our children and think with our hearts.
 Fellow teachers and parents, please consider signing this petition and share as much as you can.
 We chose this profession to make a difference in the life of a child and there are so many out there in need of our love!

-Petition to Patti Mercer
+Petition to Texas Governor

-Petition to Texas State House, Texas State Senate, Greg Abbott
+Petition to Greg Abbott

 Remove Rick Francis, Ronnie Hammonds, Christopher Huckabee, Mickey Long & John Steinmetz